HDGuda/P6/README.md

 To start the app open the index.html in your browser.
 IMPORTANT: It has got to Google Chrome.
 The app DOES NOT work in Firefox.

-At the bottom of the page you will find four Jasmine test suites:
+At the bottom of the page you will find the results four Jasmine test suites:
 * RSS Feeds
 * The menu
 * Initial Entries
 * New Feed Selection

+To find out what these tests suites do in detail you have to check jasmine/spec/feedreader.js.

-The first two are straightforward, synchronous tests.
+The first two tests are straightforward, synchronous tests.
 The last two are asynchronous tests.

-Especially interesting is the "New Feed Selection" test: There are two async calls of loadFeed - one in the beforeEach-construction, the other in the it-declaration.
+Especially interesting is the "New Feed Selection" test: There are two async calls of the loadFeed-function in app.js - one in the beforeEach-construction, the other in the it-declaration.
 In the first step an async call of the first feed is simulated, in the second step an async call of the second feed.
-This is to test if the content of the feed-division really changes if the user calls another feed.
+This is to test if the content of the feed-div really changes if the user calls another feed.